 TCP/IP protocol suite

-The foundation of the modern Internet, the TCP/IP, is a set of communication protocols that dictate how data should travel across networks.
+The foundation of the modern Internet, TCP/IP, is a set of communication protocols that dictate how data should travel across networks.
 These protocols not only help in defining how data packets should be shaped and delivered but also how they should be addressed and routed from the sender to the destination.
 Delving into its history and architecture will provide insights into why it has remained a fundamental technology for global communications.

 Tracking the origins of TCP/IP